Accredited Investor Standards and Rules

 You can begin investing in startups through our private equity funds:

-Since the passage of the Jumpstart Our Business Startups Act (“JOBS Act”) in 2012, there has never been a better time to invest in startups and get started with venture capital.
+Since the passage of the Jumpstart Our Business Startups Act (“JOBS Act”), there has never been a better time to invest in startups and get started with venture capital.
 The doors are opening wider for investors to be a part of the new startup boom, and the conversations between investors and startups have never been so loud and public.
 The risk and potential reward have always been great.
 But those investors who keep their eyes open and listen can turn the risk and reward in their favor.